httpwg/http-extensions/draft-ietf-httpbis-priority.md

 in which those requests were generated, is considered to be the best strategy.

-If a client makes concurrent requests with the incremental parameter set to true, serving requests with the same urgency concurrently might be beneficial.
+If a client makes concurrent requests with the incremental parameter set to `true`, serving requests with the same urgency concurrently might be beneficial.
 Doing this distributes the connection bandwidth, meaning that responses take longer to complete.
 Incremental delivery is most useful where multiple partial responses might provide some value to clients ahead of a